Crochet Basketweave Stitch

 It’s just amazing what you can create with back and front post stitches.
 The textures and patterns you can do with these two simple stitches is unlimited, from the waffle stitch to the alpine stitch and everything in between.

-Today I will show you how to crochet the basket weave pattern with step by step photos and explanations and a video for those of you who find it easier to learn by watching how is it done.
+Today I will show you how to crochet the basket weave pattern with step-by-step photos and explanations and a video for those of you who find it easier to learn by watching how is it done.

 Before we continue, please note that this post might contain affiliate links and I will earn a small percentage should you choose to purchase something, but it will be at no cost to you.
 You can read the disclosure policy here.